ElektraInitiative/libelektra/doc/contrib/documentation.md

 Each documentation should clearly be oriented to one of these 3 directions:

+1. learning-oriented:
-1. learning-oriented: first introduction is done via tutorials, it teaches the basics.
+   First introduction is done via tutorials, it teaches the basics.
+2. information-oriented:
-2. information-oriented: the README.md and API docs together are the references: they cover everything that someone needs to know about a [module](/doc/help/elektra-glossary.md).
+   The README.md and API docs together are the references:
+   They cover everything that someone needs to know about a [module](/doc/help/elektra-glossary.md).
+3. understanding-oriented:
-3. understanding-oriented: the [doc/decisions](/doc/decisions) explain the "Why?": something is done as it is done (Rationale).
+   The [doc/decisions](/doc/decisions) explain the "Why?" something is done as it is done, i.e., the rationale.

 In literature there is also goal-oriented but we prefer learning-oriented approaches.
 E.g. of course you might have the goal to write a new plugin.